-Joseph Dole is not your ordinary prisoner.
-He has published three books as well as essays in several publications.
-He just won first place in the Columbia Journal Writing Contest, a prestigious award in which he was up against highly educated and prominent writers.
-It is not his first award, but certainly the most laudatory.
+Joseph Dole is not your stereotypical prisoner.
+He has published two books and many essays.
+One of his essays was awarded first place in the Columbia Journal Writing Contest, a prestigious award in which he was up against highly educated and prominent writers.
+(Joe educated himself while incarcerated.)
+This is not his first award, but certainly the most laudatory.
 Recently, he was awarded a Davis-Putter Scholarship, a fund that pays college tuition for students who are working for positive social change.

 Joe is currently incarcerated with a natural life sentence after being convicted of a double murder via a theory of accountability (i.e. aiding others who allegedly committed the crimes).
 It was his first felony conviction.